Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: The Nagumo Equation

 We return now to the scalar equation \eqref{eq:int:nagumo:lde} which was discussed in the introduction.
 The goal of this section is twofold: firstly we show that the main theorems are not vacuous by exhibiting an example to which they apply; and secondly we present numerical studies which highlight the sensitive nature of anisotropy in the problem.

 We again write

 in which the nonlinearity $g$ is given by

 with $\rho \in (-1, 1)$.
 The parameter $\rho$ determines the location of the middle zero of the cubic and can be regarded as a measure of the difference in the depth of the wells of the potential $G(u) = \int g(u)du$.
 When $\rho$ is far from zero, the ``local free energy'' of the equilibria at $\pm 1$ are significantly different and hence the more energetically favorable equilibrium invades the spatial domain rapidly.
 In such a parameter regime, the lattice discreteness is hardly felt; phenomenologically \eqref{eq:int:nagumo:lde} behaves very much like its PDE limit.
 However, when $\rho$ is close to zero, the two equilibria are comparably stable, the more stable of the two invades the spatial domain slowly, and the lattice discreteness is felt keenly.
-Here we take care to retain the $\rho$ dependence so that we can contrast the small and order 1 parameter regimes.
-Let $\rho_* = \rho_*(\sigma)$ denote the largest value of $\rho$ for which the wave is pinned ($c = 0$).